evanfp582/evanfp582.github.io/README.md

 - [x] Add cool animation in home.js.
 I was thinking a faint binary hover background
 - [ ] Add interesting way for users to view resume data

+## Phase X This is a living project, I need to keep it up to date
+- [x] Add homebase
+- [ ] Add interactive demo about what the project is and what it will be

 ## Known Bugs
 - [x] When changing theme in interactive demo, theme vanishes
 - [x] Fix links to look distinctive and add more internal links